fbpx

 It turns out that our faithful website, email, social and direct mail donors are far more generous than the lions of industry — at least when you compare their giving to their net worth.
 A recent Washington Post article analyzed the giving of America’s 50 richest individuals in response to the COVID-19 pandemic.
 While the gifts are indeed large, they’re less impressive when you consider the net worth of these individuals.

-Giving as a Percentage of Net Worth
+Identifying a True Philanthropists by Their Giving as a Percentage of Net Worth

 Jeff Bezos